Previous Article

 If you want to avoid crisis management mode later, build compliance into the system now.

-You don’t need “more reviews.”
 You need the right reviews, from the right cohorts, at the right times, collected consistently.

 Best practice:

-The goal is a review profile that reflects the actual customer base—because that profile converts skeptics.
+The goal is a review profile that reflects the actual customer base, because that profile converts skeptics.

-You’re not scripting reviews—you’re prompting relevance.
-Guide traders toward topics that matter in purchase decisions:
+To prompt relevance, guide traders toward topics that matter in purchase decisions:

 These topics align with what ranks and what converts.